The Warframes the Tenno use, from Ash to Mirage.

 - Convection Schmonvection: Her ultimate, World On Fire, superheats her body to the degree the ground around her cracks and melts and everyone near her bursts into flames.
 Of course, anything just outside the area of effect is entirely untouched, and as of Update 22.12, that area gets progressively smaller the longer it remains active.

 - Crippling Overspecialization: Ember is absolutely devastating against Infested; everything the Infested have is either neutral or weak to fire, and the melee-centric Infested love to clump up for her splash damage to nab them all.
 However, the fixed damage caps on her attacks prevent her from scaling properly at higher levels, especially against other factions with armor (like Grineer) or Heat resistance (like Corpus).
 As a result, many players elect to ignore the damage aspect of her kit in favor of maximizing its crowd-control potential, simply using World on Fire and its augment to repeatedly stun enemies.
-Also, the burning status effect she afflicts enemies with doesn't stack, meaning none of her abilities can stack Damage Over Time, since they all inflict the same status.
+Also, the burning status effect she afflicts enemies with doesn't stack, meaning none of her abilities can stack Damage Over Time since they all inflict the same status.
+This was fixed in Update 26, The Old Blood, which gives her more utility against the Grineer by allowing her flames (and Heat based damage in general) to melt armor, whilst also allowing her first ability to deal extra damage to enemies already on fire.

 - Early Installment Weirdness: Ember was originally male◊ in the closed beta.